 Wiregrass lost Cypress Creek as a contributing school to their catchment and is now consistent of only Wiregrass High and Wesley Chapel High.

 Plant lost Robinson High as a contributing school to their catchment and is now consistent of only Plant and Hillsborough High.

 Bloomingdale lost Riverview High as a contributing member of their catchment but gained Sumner High, a new school, as a new contributing member of their catchment

 The Riverview Sharks catchment is a newly created catchment consisting of Riverview High from Bloomingdale, Robinson High from Plant, Spoto High from the pool, and Armwood High from the pool.

 With data from our current database, the sustainability of 20 varsity organizations, inclusive of the new catchment Riverview, and reactivation of the Sarasota catchment has been deemed suitable for the next 3 seasons.
 It is the mission of the Lightning High School Hockey League to grow the number of players in high school hockey throughout our region, while growing the number of sustainable teams across Central Florida.

-Tag(s): Home Catchments LHSHL Western Conference Lecavalier Division Palm Harbor Seminole Berkeley Plant Bradley Division Mitchell Steinbrenner East Lake River Ridge Eastern Conference Andreychuk Division Freedom Jesuit Wiregrass Jenkins Modin Division Bloomingdale Durant West Manatee Newsome Manatee Land O' Lakes
+Tag(s): Home Catchments LHSHL Western Conference Lecavalier Division Palm Harbor Seminole Berkeley Plant Bradley Division Mitchell Steinbrenner East Lake River Ridge Eastern Conference Andreychuk Division Freedom Jesuit Wiregrass Jenkins Modin Division Bloomingdale Durant Palmetto Tigers Newsome Wolves Manatee Land O' Lakes